-The tradition is centuries old but the day and perhaps most importantly, the pastry, seem to be getting more popular, and creative variations of the semla keep popping up every year.
-With its two-layer bun made of wheat and cardamom, stuffed with almond paste under a cover of thick layered whipped cream is in many ways considered holy to the Swedes.
-It’s no wonder that an estimated six million Semlor are sold in one single day, during Fat Tuesday.
+The tradition is centuries old but the day and perhaps most importantly, the pastry, seem to be getting more popular by the year.
+Although new creative variations of the semla are introduced every season, the classic two-layer bun made of wheat and cardamom, stuffed with almond paste under a cover of thick layered whipped cream is in many ways considered holy to the Swedes.
+It’s no wonder that an estimated six million semlor are sold in one single day during Fat Tuesday.

 Where did the Semla and Fat Tuesday originate from?

 It wasn’t all about eating